shreekrishnaacharya/laravel-rbac/README.md

     Here 'admin.' is the group name.

-6. When ever you make anu new changes to your route list.
+6. When ever you make any new changes to your route list.
 Always run following command.

     ```bash
    php artisan route:store